naturalis/changing-invaders/README.md

 The source tree is:
 ```
-├───data - data and yml file to reflect the data for first steps of the flowchart
+├───data - data (on Docker image) and yml file to reflect the data for first steps of the flowchart
+├───local-data - data and yml file to reflect the data for first steps of the flowchart to use in the pipeline
 ├───doc
 │   ├───flowchart - flowchart images to show in /script/\* folders
 │   ├───stepsToSNPs - explaination of SNPs in English language